 Speech therapy for autism

 Children with ASD may have trouble when speaking with others.
 There are therapists who work with your child just to build these skills.
 These therapists are called "speech-language pathologists" or SLPs.
 An SLP may meet with your child 1-2 times a week, often at school, to work on communication skills.

 "Most kids with ASD who speak, speak in a monotone," says Dr. Evans.
 "In speech therapy, they practice prosody or melody of speech.
 They practice how to come to a complete stop in a sentence.
 Speech therapy helps the child learn conversational speech."

-A warning about alternative therapies
+A warning about alternative therapies for autism

 The Center for Autism and Developmental Disabilities is an interdisciplinary program offering comprehensive patient care and translational medicine for individuals with autism and related neurodevelopmental disorders.
 Learn more about our program and services.

-Stay current on the health and wellness information that make a difference to you and your family.
-Sign up for the Children's Health newsletter and have more expert tips and insights sent directly to your inbox.
+Stay current on the health insights that make a difference to your children.
+Sign up for the Children's Health newsletter and have more tips sent directly to your inbox.